-- Engaging in sexual behavior on school property; - Disobedience of serious disrespect administrative authority including refusing to follow directions of school employees; - Willful absence or truant from school in accordance with building policy; - Engaging in speech or conduct, including clothing, jewelry or hair style, which is profane, indecent, lewd, vulgar or offensive to school purposes; - Failing to tell the truth about any matter under investigation by school personnel. - Possessing or using a laser pointer or similar device. - Dealing in a substance represented to be a controlled substance which shall mean a person who delivers any substance that he represents to be a controlled substance.
+- Engaging in sexual behavior on school property; - Disobedience or serious disrespect of administrative authority, including refusing to follow directions of school employees; - Willful absence or truant from school in accordance with building policy; - Engaging in speech or conduct, including clothing, jewelry or hair style, which is profane, indecent, lewd, vulgar or offensive to school purposes; - Failing to tell the truth about any matter under investigation by school personnel. - Possessing or using a laser pointer or similar device. - Dealing in a substance represented to be a controlled substance which shall mean a person who delivers any substance that he represents to be a controlled substance.
 No student may possess, transmit or consume any substance which the student has reason to believe is, or which has been represented to him/her as, a narcotic drug, hallucinogenic drug, amphetamine, barbiturate, marijuana, alcoholic beverage, stimulant, depressant, or intoxicant of any kind.
 Students are prohibited from possessing, using, selling, transmitting, consuming, or being under the influence of caffeine based pills, substances containing phenylpropanolamine (PPA), or stimulants of any kind be they available with or without a prescription.
-Abusing or consuming in excess of the recommended dosage of any patent or prescription drug with the purpose of creating an intoxicated, drugged, or irrational state or causing physical injury, either to one's self or to other persons.
+Abusing or consuming in excess of the recommended dosage of any patent or prescription drug with the purpose of creating an intoxicated, drugged, or irrational state or causing physical injury, either to one's self or to other persons. - Selling or attempting to sell, purchasing or attempting to purchase, a substance alleged by the seller to be marijuana, a controlled substance, a prescriptive drug, an alcoholic beverage, or an intoxicant of any kind within the jurisdiction of the school corporation. - Engaging in the unlawful selling of a controlled substance or engaging in a criminal law violation that constitutes a danger to other students or constitutes an interference with school purposes or an education function.

-- Selling or attempting to sell, purchasing or attempting to purchase, a substance alleged by the seller to be marijuana, a controlled substance, a prescriptive drug, an alcoholic beverage, or an intoxicant of any kind within the jurisdiction of the school corporation. - Engaging in the unlawful selling of a controlled substance or engaging in a criminal law violation that constitutes a danger to other students or constitutes an interference with school purposes or an education function. - Selling or attempting to sell marijuana or drug paraphernalia in conjunction with restricted activity under this section or for the purpose of causing a violation under this section or any activity forbidden under I.C.
+- Selling or attempting to sell marijuana or drug paraphernalia in conjunction with restricted activity under this section or for the purpose of causing a violation under this section or any activity forbidden under I.C.
 35-48-4.
-Any violation of this will result in a recommendation by the principal or his designee that the student be expelled. - Repeatedly refusing to follow the directions of supervising school employees; engaging in acts of serious disrespect to school employees. - Engaging in immoral conduct forbidden by the laws of the State of Indiana. - Being willfully absent or truant from school in accordance with building policy. - Using or possessing tobacco of any form including vape materials. - Disobeying rules of the Building Handbooks. - Failing to maintain legal settlement in Lake Central School Corporation's attendance area and no agreement has been made as to transfer or payment of tuition.
+Any violation of this will result in a recommendation by the principal or his designee that the student be expelled. - Repeatedly refusing to follow the directions of supervising school employees; engaging in acts of serious disrespect to school employees. - Engaging in immoral conduct forbidden by the laws of the State of Indiana. - Using or possessing tobacco of any form including vape materials. - Disobeying rules of the building handbooks. - Failing to maintain legal settlement in Lake Central School Corporation's attendance area.
 By statute, if a student's legal settlement changes after the student has begun attending school at Lake Central, the student may complete the current semester or, at the discretion of Lake Central, the current school year without the payment of tuition.
 Where a student has completed grade 11, that election extends to the end of the following school year in grade.